 - AVR Libc Home Page

-- The web site for AVR Libc, which is the standard library of functions that you may use with C on the AVR.
+- The web site for AVR Libc, which is the standard library of functions that you can use with C and C++ on the AVR.

 - GCC, the GNU Compiler Collection

 - Documentation for GCC, including the AVR GCC C/C++ compilers.